hensing/scan-to-paperless/README.md

 * Check if `PAPERLESS_URL` is reachable from inside the container.
 * Verify `PAPERLESS_API_KEY`.
 * If using a self-signed cert, try setting `PAPERLESS_VERIFY_SSL=false`.
+* Increase `SCAN_SETTLE_TIME`.
+Some network scanners report "finished" before the file is fully flushed to the disk.

 **🚫 Scanner cannot connect (Network Error)**
 * Ensure port **445** is not blocked by a firewall on the host.